 A planning guide including minimum requirements for the construction of vault privies.

 Frost-proof (or freeze-free) hydrants with stop and waste valves which, when turned off, drain back and discharge through subsurface outlets are not approved for use in public facilities.
-This policy relates to water distribution systems serving properties and commercial facilities under the jurisdiction of the State Department of Health.
+This policy relates to water distribution systems serving properties and commercial facilities under the jurisdiction of the Indiana Department of Health.

-Information on why handwashing is important; how diseases are spread; when hands should be washed; the proper way to wash hands; and how handwashing can protect you and your family.
+Information on why handwashing is important; how diseases are spread; when hands should be washed; the proper way to wash hands; and how hand washing can protect you and your family.

 Fees for Permit to Construct Application